 There are organisations across the UK that can help if you are homeless or worried about becoming homeless:

-- If you live in England or Scotland, you can call Shelter’s free housing advice line on 0808 800 4444 (select 2 for Scotland if you are calling from a mobile).
-You can visit england.shelter.org.uk or scotland.shelter.org.uk.
+- If you live in Scotland, visit Shelter Scotland or call free on 0808 800 4444 (select 2 for Scotland if you are calling from a mobile).

-If you live in England, you can search Homeless Link for support near you.
-This includes advice and health services, day centres, night shelters and hostels for homeless people throughout England.
+Homeless Link has a website where you can search for support near you if you live in England.
+This includes advice and health services, day centres, night shelters and hostels for homeless people.